open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x-SNAPSHOT/connectors/database/databricks/index.md

 | Column-level | {% icon iconName="check" /%} |

 {% /multiTablesWrapper %}

+{% note %}
+As per the [documentation](https://docs.databricks.com/en/data-governance/unity-catalog/tags.html#manage-tags-with-sql-commands) here, note that we only support metadata `tag` extraction for databricks version 13.3 version and higher.
+{% /note %}

 In this section, we provide guides and references to use the Databricks connector.